SuperFlyTV/tmp-GraphicsDefinition/WIP-notes.md

   SHOULD be alphabetically sortable

-- Remove the extensible graphic? everything is a "standard graphic", can CAN have custom actions
+- Remove the "Extensible graphic" everything is a "standard graphic", can CAN have custom actions

 question: